 The Bottom Line – Robinhood App is Safe?

 There’s no denying that Robinhood is a registered broker-dealer with the Securities and Exchange Commission (SEC) and is a member of the Financial Industry Regulatory Authority (FINRA).

 They also use encryption to protect users’ personal and financial information, and it offers two-factor authentication for added security.

-But you can’t deny the amount of trouble they’ve got in since they launched their platform.
-Because of that I would encourage any new investor to tread carefully.
+But you can’t deny the amount of trouble they’ve got since they launched their platform.
+Because of that, I would encourage any new investor to tread carefully.

 FAQs on Robinhood App Safety and Security

 Robinhood is a SEC and FINRA regulated platform and generally considered safe to use for trading.